maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 ## Your Tasks

-### 1. Feature Enhancement
+### 1. Delete Enhancement
-- Implement the delete functionality to allow users to remove vendor entries from the system
+- Implement a delete functionality to allow users to remove vendor entries from the system
 - Update both frontend and your chosen backend to support this feature
+### 2. Unique Emails
+- Implement a uniqueness test so an email can be used only once and the user is informed that the choosen email has already been used.
+- Update both frontend and your chosen backend to support this feature

-### 2. Containerization & Deployment
+### 3. Containerization & Deployment
 Choose one of the following deployment approaches:

 #### Option A: Docker Compose